Makae/rxjs-insights/docs/article.md

 * State which changes over time (Similar to "Redux")

 ### But there are Nested-Callbacks, Promises, EventListeners!
-Yes, there are, and they have their own advantages and drawbacks.
-But when mixed in an (frontend) application they define a non-uniform interface for handling data:
+Yes, there are, and they are a valid way to solve your problems and have their own advantages.
+But when they are mixed in an (frontend) application they define a non-uniform interface with different capabilities for handling data:
-* **Callbacks**
+* **Simple callbacks**
-  Can be used as an easy way to emit a single data event, but there are not error or complete handling.
+  Can be used as an easy way to emit a data events, but there is no error or completion event handling built-in.
 So you often need to provide multiple callbacks for each event type.
   E.g: Hooks / Template Methods
 * **Promises**
-  when you only use one single data event with error and completion event handling, Promises are the way to go
+  When you only need one single data event and with error and completion event handling, Promises are the way to go
   E.g: REST-Requests
 * **EventListeners**
-  When you want to have indefinite number of data events but error-handling is not relevant,  EventListeners are sutiable for that
+  When you want to have indefinite number of data events but error handling is not relevant,  EventListeners are sutiable for that
   E.g.: Key-Up events on Input Field

-ReactiveX uses **Observables** which provide a generic solution with a lot more flexibilities for handling the type and number events which are occuring by your source.
+Contrasting the exapmles above, ReactiveX uses **Observables** which provide a generic solution with a lot more flexibilities for handling the type and number events which are emitted by your source.

 Of course, when you use it you will have an additional abstraction layer which you use in your application.
 This results in an additional dependency which needs to be kept uptodate and developers need to be able to understand it.

-As you can see in this table the use of Observables provide *one* solution for all desired capabilities.
+As you can see in this table the use of Observables provide *one* solution for all desirable capabilities.
 | Technology | Synchronous | Asynchronous | Multiple events | Complete event | Error event |
 |-------- | -------- | -------- | -------- | -------- | -------- |
 | Callback | ✅ | ✅ | ❌ | ❌ | ❌ |